espocrm/documentation/docs/extensions/export-import/export-import-usage.md

 # Export Import extension

-The Export Import extension is a tool for exporting and importing data in EspoCRM.
-It allows you to transfer files, settings and customizations between EspoCRM instances using CLI commands.
+The Export Import extension is a tool for transferring between EspoCRM instances using CLI commands.

+What can be transferred:

+* records
+* settings
+* customizations
+* files

+How it can bused:

+* as a part of a continuous delivery pipeline (e.g. to transfer roles, workflows, BPM flowcharts from dev to production);
+* for demo data;
+* when migrating to another instance.

 ## Installing